Non-Functional Requirements Explained (With Real Examples)

 Improve Your Requirements Lifecycle Significantly

-Comparing Functional and Non-Functional Requirements
+1. Difference between Functional and Non-functional Requirements

-Both types are essential parts of a well-defined requirements management strategy.
+- Both types are essential parts of a well-defined requirements management strategy.

-Functional requirements are typically less abstract than NFRs and generate very little confusion.
+Functional requirements are requirements that define product features or functions that allow users to accomplish their tasks on a system.
+They are often simple to define, measure, and test.
+They are also less abstract than NFRs and generate very little confusion.
 If you asked someone to write a requirement, they would more likely create a functional requirement.

 A functional requirement of a car sensor might be that the car should be able to stop from 60 miles per hour within 120 feet.